rvbug/NLP/transformers/README.md

 <img width="343" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/b846c8eb-6b51-4cc8-8067-916921d2ca74">

+Instead of encoding the input sequence into a single fixed context vector, is it possible to build a context vector for each output time step?

 ## 1.3 Linear Layer

 If output of NN is a linear function of the inputs then this layer is called a `Linear Layer`.
 In other words it can perform linearly transformations on the input data.
 \$o/p = f(input)$

 In the attention mechanism, the Linear layer does not have a bias term but only weights.

-If we design a good NN, it can easily understand more complex non-linear functions.
+Note: if we design a good NN, it can easily understand more complex non-linear functions.

 ## 1.4 Tokenize & Embeddings